Vimal-Krishna/jekyll-now/_posts/2018-06-19-Disable-WiFi-Android-Non-Root.md

 Learn how to restrict WiFi on Android phones using a password (No rooting required)

 This is a solution to disable access to WiFi on an Android device without requiring root privileges.
-Access to WiFi is controlled via password or secret patterns.
+Access to the WiFi settings on the phone can be  controlled via password or secret patterns.
-We make use of applications available for free on the Play Store to achieve this - [AppLock](https://play.google.com/store/apps/details?id=com.domobile.applock&hl=en_IN) and [Automate](https://play.google.com/store/apps/details?id=com.llamalab.automate&hl=en).
+We make use of applications that are available for free on the Play Store to achieve this - [AppLock](https://play.google.com/store/apps/details?id=com.domobile.applock&hl=en_IN) and [Automate](https://play.google.com/store/apps/details?id=com.llamalab.automate&hl=en).

 The first app we use is called [AppLock](https://play.google.com/store/apps/details?id=com.domobile.applock&hl=en_IN).
 This is an app which restricts access to any other installed app on the phone.
 The user will have to provide a **password** in order to gain access.